Check back often for more updates.

 Why do I have a $500.00 deductible?

-By introducing a $500 deductible for all students covered by the SHP ($1,000 deductible per family), the SHP is able to:
+By having a $500 deductible for all students covered by the SHP ($1,000 deductible per family), the SHP is able to:

 - Keep contribution rates from increasing at a higher rate